terminal42/contao-notification_center/docs/03-developers.md

 the `admin_email` token to all parcels for example.
 We're talking about the value here, the definition is added in the `GetTokenDefinitionsEvent`.

-### GetMessageTypeForModuleConfigEvent
+### GetNotificationTypeForModuleConfigEvent

 A typical use case will be to have a notification type selection in a front end module.
 For that, the Notification Center ships with `tl_module.nc_notification` which is of `inputType` `select`.
-Depending on the front end module type, however, developers will want to restrict the available notification options to a certain message type.
+Depending on the front end module type, however, developers will want to restrict the available notification options to a certain type.
 E.g. the `Lost password` module shouldn't list notifications for a Contao form submission or an Isotope eCommerce status update type.

-This event is here for you to be able to reuse `tl_module.nc_notification` in your palette and then filter for your message type.
+This event is here for you to be able to reuse `tl_module.nc_notification` in your palette and then filter for your notification type.

 ### GetTokenDefinitionsEvent

-This event is here to extend the list of token definitions for a given message type.
-The Notification Center itself uses this to add an `admin_email` token definition to all message types for example.
+This event is here to extend the list of token definitions for a given notification type.
+The Notification Center itself uses this to add an `admin_email` token definition to all notification types for example.
 We're talking about the definition here, the value is added in the `CreateParcelEvent`.

 ### ReceiptEvent